-Please don’t leave Isla de Vieques without taking a tour of this magnificent and magical natural wonder, it will be a memory to remember for a lifetime.
+Please don’t leave Isla de Vieques without taking a tour of this magnificent and magical natural wonder.
+It will be a magical, priceless memory to remember for a lifetime.
+It is best experienced during a “New Moon” phase, so we’ve included an interactive moon phase calendar below to help you plan your trip accordingly.
 In the waters of Mosquito Bay there are organisms named Pyrodinium bahamense, Dinoflagellates (dinos).
 These “dinos” are responsible for this amazing natural phenomenon.
 When the “dinos” come into contact with another organism or shaken they produce a bright burst of blue light.

-Mosquito Bay is the perfect environment for these dinos.
-The Bay is small and shallow and the mouth of the bay is small, so the bright tiny organisms are trapped and protected in the bay, making it very, very bright.
+Puerto Rico was blessed with 3 bioluminescent bays, the brightest is Vieques.
+Commonly known as Mosquito Bay by tourists, its formal Caño Hondo, commonly known as Puerto Mosquito.
+The Vieques Bio Bay is the perfect environment for these dinos to thrive and multiply, it is shallow and the mouth of the bay is small, so the bright tiny organisms are trapped and protected in the bay, making it very, very bright.
+The mangroves surrounding the bay provide the perfect nutrition for the Pyrodinium bahamense.
+Any changes in the delicate ecosystem can diminish the healthy balance of the bay.

 Brightest Bio Bay in the World